sidhyaashu/Scalable-chat-app/README.md

 Supabase is developer-friendly, works with SQL, and is designed to get projects up and running quickly without complex backend setup.

-This setup allows for a robust, efficient, and scalable chat experience suitable for growing user bases.

 ## LINKS